v-rajagt/IntuneDocs/intune/protect/conditional-access-integrate-jamf.md

 5. In Intune, go to the **Partner device management** page.
 Under **Connector Settings** configure groups for assignment:

-   - Select **Include** and specify groups of devices that you want to enroll with Jamf.
+   - Select **Include** and specify which User groups you want to target for macOS enrollment with Jamf.
-   - Use **Exclude** to select groups of devices that won’t enroll with Jamf and instead will enroll directly with Intune. *Exclude* overrides *Include*, which means any device that is in both groups is excluded from Jamf and directed to enroll with Intune.
+   - Use **Exclude** to select groups of Users that won’t enroll with Jamf and instead will enroll their Macs directly with Intune.

+   *Exclude* overrides *Include*, which means any device that is in both groups is excluded from Jamf and directed to enroll with Intune.

+   >[!NOTE]
+   > This method of including and excluding user groups affects the enrollment experience of the user.
+Any user with a Mac thats already enrolled in either Jamf or Intune who is then targeted to enroll with the other MDM must unenroll their device and then re-enroll it with the new MDM before management of the device works properly.

 6. Select **Evaluate** to determine how many devices will be enrolled with Jamf, based on your group configurations.

 7. Select **Save** when you’re ready to apply the configuration.

+8. To proceed, you will next need to use [Jamf to deploy the Company Portal for Mac](conditional-access-assign-jamf.md#deploy-the-company-portal-app-for-macos-in-jamf-pro) so that users can register their devices to Intune.

 ## Set up compliance policies and register devices